AntczakEI/stellarliftapp/_posts/2026-03-21-sweat-rate-calculator-workout-hydration.md

 ## Sources and further reading

-The calculation and interpretation in this guide were checked against sports-hydration guidelines and research on whole-body sweat measurement.
+The calculation and interpretation in this guide are informed by sports-hydration guidelines and research on whole-body sweat measurement.

 * Baker LB. **Sweating Rate and Sweat Sodium Concentration in Athletes: A Review of Methodology and Intra/Interindividual Variability.** Sports Medicine.
 2017;47(Suppl 1):111–128.
 PMID: 28332116.
   https://pubmed.ncbi.nlm.nih.gov/28332116/